Pratham3232/Tic-tac-multiplayer-game/README.md

 A comprehensive game backend API built with NestJS, MongoDB, and WebSocket support for real-time gaming experiences.

+## 🎮 Full-Stack Solution

+This is the **backend** part of the Lila Game project.
+For frontend implementation:
+- 📖 See **[FRONTEND.md](FRONTEND.md)** for detailed frontend guide
+- 🚀 Run `./setup-frontend.sh` to create a React frontend automatically
+- 🌐 Compatible with React, Next.js, Vue, or any frontend framework

 ## Features

 - **User Authentication**: JWT-based authentication with registration and login